jupyter/accessibility/docs/resources/map-jupyterlab-frontend-architecture/README.md

 ### Lumino and JupyterLab

 JupyterLab is built on top of Lumino.
-In other words, Lumino is a dependency of JupyterLab but JupyterLab is not a dependency of Lumino.
+In other words, Lumino is a dependency of JupyterLab, but JupyterLab is not a dependency of Lumino.
 Lumino provides a set of classes for creating common UI elements, such as tab bars, menus, panels, and more.
 Lumino also provides an architecture for plugins.